National Pollutant Inventory (NPI)

 The National Pollutant Inventory (NPI) is Australia’s most comprehensive repository of information about toxic pollution.
-It was introduced in 1998 in response to community right-to-know campaigns.
-Increasingly, Australians demand to know about toxic substances entering our environments, suburbs and homes, and which polluters are responsible for them.
+It was introduced in 1998 in response to community campaigns for right-to-know about toxic substances entering our environments, suburbs and homes, and which polluters are responsible for them.
 Informed communities and consumers are a driving force for cleaner production.

-Each year, polluters are obliged to report their emissions to air, land and water if they emit more than a specified mass of each of the NPI’s 93 listed toxic substances.
-These reports are just an estimate of point source (e.g. stack) emissions and fugitive emissions.
-They are not based on actual monitoring.
+Each year, polluters are obliged to report emissions to air, land and water of the NPI’s 93 listed toxic substances.
+These reports are an estimate of point source (e.g. stack) emissions and fugitive emissions, derived from independent stack emissions tests.
+They are not based on actual continuous emissions monitoring.